 What can I do to prevent getting HPV?

-The only sure way to prevent getting HPV is to be abstinent, or refrain from sexual contact altogether.
-If you’re having sexual contact, you can reduce your risk of infection by having a monogamous sexual relationship (having sex with only one person who only has sex with you) and by using condoms 100% of the time.
+The only sure way to prevent getting HPV is to get the HPV shot or to not sexual contact If you’re having sexual contact, you can reduce your risk of infection by having a monogamous sexual relationship (having sex with only one person who only has sex with you) and by using condoms 100% of the time.
 Condoms aren’t perfect because they don’t cover all of the skin in the genital area, but they do lower chances of HPV infection.

 Is the vaccine safe?